Here are the most common insurance questions Thomas Jones Insurance and Financial Services Advisors receives.

 No-fault insurance means that your insurer will process your claims and cover the damage, no matter who is at fault for the accident.
 This insurance type speeds up the coverage process, increasing premiums for the party at fault.

-At Thomas Jones Insurance Agency INC, we believe it’s a good idea to review your insurance protection at least once a year.
-Still, if you have gone through a significant life change, it’s best to check in with us as soon as possible.
+Thomas Jones Insurance and Financial Services Advisors, we believe it's a good idea to review your insurance protection at least once a year.
+Still, if you have gone through a significant life change, it's best to check in with us as soon as possible.

 Get in touch with us now at 801-824-0074 to schedule an appointment.